GameOPro/GameOPro/README.md

 If my website doesnt work its because I set it to local ip only

 I also don't post on social media.

+Discord is the same as my github username if you want to add
 <!--
 **GameOPro/GameOPro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.